Oenopota kurilensis

 Oenopota kurilensis is a species of sea snail, a marine gastropod mollusk in the family Mangeliidae.

 Description

 The length of the shell varies between 9 mm and 45 mm.
+Members of the order Neogastropoda are mostly gonochoric and broadcast spawners.
+Life cycle: Embryos develop into planktonic trochophore larvae and later into juvenile veligers before becoming fully grown adults.

 Distribution

 This species occurs in the Okhotsk Sea and in the Arctic Ocean.